Reliable Deck Repairs for Mico Homes

 What Usually Needs Fixing On A Deck

-Our repair crew assesses the current condition of your deck and proposes the smartest solutions, whether that means board replacement, strengthening weak areas, or refreshing the surface for a clean look.
+Our deck specialists inspects the present state of your deck and recommends the best value solutions, which may include replacing individual boards, tightening the frame, or refreshing the surface for a clean look.

-No matter the repair, we are committed to bringing your deck back to form so you can enjoy it again.
+No matter the repair, we focus on restoring your deck to its best condition so you can get back to relaxing outside.

 Our Process